wekan/wekanstudio/docs/allboards.md

 - GIF icons: https://wekanstudio.github.io/allboards-gif.html
 - Unicode icons: https://wekanstudio.github.io/allboards-unicode.html

+What is this all about:

-Note: These are static webpages.
+- These are static webpages.
 Buttons do not work yet.
 This is only for testing, that pages are visible at all browsers.
+- Idea is to select Board icons, by selecting Source checkboxes, and clicking Joystick buttons to move selected to right, left, etc.
+- And, also to do other actions to selected Source and Target icons.
+- This is very much still In Progress.
+There will be many improvements to Web UI.
+It will be looking a lot more like full-featured kanban board.

 ### Code